Home

 PsychLaw founder, Dr. Demosthenes Lorandos, is a licensed clinical and forensic psychologist and attorney who protects the rights of clients involved in complex, high-stakes legal battles.
 His work takes him across the nation, serving as an expert, case strategy consultant, attorney, lecturer, and author.
 Dr. Lorandos’s legal and scholarly work on the cross examination of experts, parental alienation, and false allegations has earned him national recognition.
 This credibility allows him access to resources that other experts might not have — all in the name of blending good science with law.
 Dr. Lorandos has been a peer reviewer for the journals of law and science.
 He has published a variety of peer-reviewed scientific papers as well as law review and law journal articles in the last four decades.
 He is a key author in science and evidence law for Thomson Reuters Westlaw®.
 He has five books in print and has written numerous chapters for forensic science and legal texts.
 He is regularly asked to teach forensic science and legal advocacy in the continuing education programs of law and the forensic sciences.
 Dr. Lorandos is the editor-in-chief of the three-volume set, The Litigators Handbook of Forensic Medicine, Psychiatry, and Psychology and his two-volume set, Cross Examining Experts in the Behavioral Sciences was published in 2000 and updated annually for twenty years.
 (Curriculum Vitae – Dr. Lorandos)

 PsychLaw president Shawn Wygant serves as a custody evaluator, parental responsibilities evaluator trainer, case consultant, expert witness, and family therapist.
 He has been working with Dr. Lorandos for the past ten years on more than 450 complex domestic relations and criminal cases nationwide.
 Mr. Wygant specializes in the assessment of parental alienation and other complex forms of psychological child abuse in clinical and forensic settings.
-His expertise extends to forensic interviewing analysis with the recent publication of his chapter on the protocols used in child sexual abuse forensic interviews published by Thomson Reuters West (See Chapter 23 of the Litigators Handbook on Forensic Medicine, Psychiatry, and Psychology)
+His expertise extends to forensic interviewing analysis with the recent publication of his chapter on the protocols used in child sexual abuse forensic interviews published by Thomson Reuters West (See Chapter 23 in The Litigators Handbook of Forensic Medicine, Psychiatry, and Psychology)

 Family, Dependency, and Criminal courts across the country have come to trust PsychLaw experts to help them unpack complex science and law issues.
 They know when a PsychLaw expert provides testimony, it will be supported by empirical scientific research.
 (Curriculum Vitae – Shawn Wygant)